Trespass and your business

 - that a warning to stay off was given

-- the place or location
+- the date, time and the premises or location

-- if known, the name and address of the banned person
+- the name and address of the banned person - if known

-- if a period of time was specified, the length of the ban (up to 12 months)
+- the length of the ban (up to 12 months) - if a period of time was specified

 - what information was given to, or stated to, the banned person.